Skip to main content Skip to footer

 - Local and national support groups

-Giving you as much or as little help as you require, Ian and Carol can offer guidance, support and counselling.
+Giving you as much or as little help as you require, your Keyworker can offer guidance, support and counselling.
 They have a wealth of experience in dealing with patients on a personal level and understand that every patient has different needs.

-They work from Monday to Friday 09:00 - 17:00 and are available to speak to either by phone or in person on these days.
-An answer machine service on 01782 672550 is available for when they are not in; if you leave a message they will return your call as soon as possible.
+They work from Monday to Friday 08:30 - 17:00 and are available to speak to either by phone or in person on these days if they are available.
+An answer machine service is available for when they are not in; if you leave a message they will return your call as soon as possible.

 Your relationship with the team will likely begin upon diagnosis or soon afterwards.
 This may be whilst you are in hospital on either the inpatient or outpatient units where you are being treated.
 However, they are also available to speak to over the phone whenever you feel the need to talk about pressing and sensitive issues.